y-chaitanya/water-utility-operations-database/4_operations_layer/09 scheduling setup.md

 service cron start
 ```

-### Step 6 — Watch it actually run (your proof)
+### Step 6 — Verify it ran automatically
 Wait 5–10 minutes, then check the log file the script writes:
 ```bash
 cat /var/opt/mssql/maintenance_cron.log
 ```
-And — the real evidence — check the database log from VS Code:
+And, in the database, check the maintenance log from VS Code:
 ```sql
 SELECT * FROM dbo.Maintenance_Log ORDER BY run_at DESC;
 ```
-You'll see **new rows appearing every 5 minutes on their own**, with no one running them manually.
-That's the automated schedule working. **Screenshot this** — the `Maintenance_Log` rows with their timestamps a few minutes apart is your proof, exactly like the other layers.
+New rows appear every 5 minutes with no manual execution — confirming the schedule is working.
+The `Maintenance_Log` rows, with timestamps a few minutes apart, are the verifiable record that the maintenance ran on its own.

+---

+## Notes on this demo setup
+- **No SQL Server Agent in Express.** Express edition doesn't include SQL Server Agent, so scheduling here uses cron inside the container.
+On Standard/Enterprise, the same `usp_RunMaintenance` procedure would run as a one-line SQL Agent job — the skill is identical, only the scheduler differs.
+- **Credentials.** The SA password appears in the shell script for this local demo only.
+A production setup would use a managed identity or a secured credential store, never a plaintext password in a script.
+- **Container restarts.** Cron may need to be restarted (`service cron start`) if the container is stopped and restarted, since the base image doesn't auto-start it.
+- **Synthetic data.** As with the whole project, everything runs against synthetic sandbox data.